Brownian bridge with random length and pinning point for modelling of financial information

-Developed countries are increasingly relying on gas storage to ensure security of supply.
-In this section we consider the problem of modelling information concerning the time at which the holder of a gas storage contract should inject or withdraw gas.
-The time at which this crucial event takes place is modeled by a strictly positive random variable $\tau$.
-We tackle this problem by defining a Brownian bridge process $\xi=(\xi_t, t\geq 0)$ starting from zero and conditioned to be equal a constant $z_1$ at the time of injection and a constant $z_2$ at the time of withdrawal.
-It follows that $\xi$ is a Brownian bridge with random length $\tau$ and pinning point $Z$, where $Z$ is two-point random variable.
-Explicitly, $\xi$ takes the form
+where $W$ is a Brownian motion independent of $\tau$.
+We adopt and generalize the model for the decision of the holder of a gas storage contract whether to inject or withdraw gas at pre-set levels $z_1<z_2$ at a random positive action time $\tau$, while staying inactive before $\tau$.
+The flow of information that motivates the holder of a gas contract to remain inactive before $\tau$ and to make an action at time $\tau$ is modelled by the completed natural filtration generated by a Brownian bridge process $\xi=(\xi_t, t\geq 0)$ starting from zero and conditioned to be equal to a constant $z_1$ at the time of injection and a constant $z_2$ at the time of withdrawal.
+It follows that the process $\xi$ takes the form